How it Works

 Complete the setup process in three simple steps:

-Log in to your ABLE account and click on “Direct Deposit” on the Total Balance tile
+1. Log in to your ABLE account and click on “Direct Deposit” on the Total Balance tile.
+Or, once logged in, go to “Transfers > Direct Deposit.”

-Enter your information and retrieve your direct deposit details - including a unique routing and account numbers
+2. Enter your information and retrieve your unique direct deposit details, including your routing and account number.

 OR